 - Combine macro photography with other types of photography in different areas.

-- Combine macro photography with other types of photography in one niche subject area for example flowers, or insects,
+- Combine macro photography with other types of photography in one niche subject area for example flowers, insects,

 - Do paid photography employed work and use your macro photography as a side business.